-- 69. We will keep records of cases dealt with under this policy and procedure for the duration of your registration at RADA, and for a period of no more than twelve months after you have finished as a student at RADA.
-Detailed papers relating to the case will be kept securely, and separately from your general student file. - 70.
-We may share such details as are necessary with partners who work with us on the delivery of programmes.
-This includes King's College London as our validator, as well as, where circumstances require, other external organisations with which we work, such as employers and placement providers. - 71.
+71. We will keep records of cases dealt with under this policy and procedure for the duration of your registration at RADA, and for a period of no more than twelve months after you have finished as a student at RADA.
+Detailed papers relating to the case will be kept securely, and separately from your general student file.

+- 72. We may share such details as are necessary with partners who work with us on the delivery of programmes.
+This includes King's College London as our validator, as well as, where circumstances require, other external organisations with which we work, such as employers and placement providers. - 73.
 Where we consider it necessary (for example, in the case where a referral to the police is justified) we may share the outcomes of disciplinary processes, and information which we have found out during the course of investigations, with external agencies such as the police.

-Office for the Independent Adjudicator
+Office for the Independent Adjudicator (OIA)

-- 72. Once we have completed our internal procedures, and you have no further action which you could take under these procedures to seek to address any concerns you may have, we will issue to you a Completion of Procedures letter.
-This is the confirmation which is needed by the OIA before thy will consider a complaint. - 73.
-This means that we will issue you with a completion of procedures letter when either
+- 74. The OIA is the external independent body which reviews unresolved complaints and disputes between students and their institutions.
+Once we have completed our internal procedures, and you have no further action which you could take under these procedures to seek to address any concerns you may have, we will issue to you a Completion of Procedures letter.
+This is the confirmation which is needed by the OIA before they will consider a complaint. - 75.
+This means that we will issue you with a completion of procedures letter when either - a.

-- a.
 You have sought to appeal against the outcome of a Misconduct Panel, but your appeal has not been considered because it did not meet our grounds for appeal; or - b.
-You have appealed against the outcomes of a Misconduct Panel and the Appeal Panel has completed its work. - 74.
+You have appealed against the outcomes of a Misconduct Panel and the Appeal Panel has completed its work. - 76.
 You can see further information about the OIA at its website: www.oiahe.org.uk.